 There are many reasons to visit l’Hexagone, as this six-sided nation calls itself, but food and drink must surely be the best one.
 The Basque Country has long been renowned for its contribution to high-end gastronomy.
 In essence, there is even a museum dedicated to the culinary arts in the village of Llodio in Spain, and gastronomic societies abound across the region.
-Yet there are substantial differences between the French and Spanish Basque culinary traditions; txakoli, the crisp dry white that is ubiquitous in Bilbao’s tapas bars, is rarely seen in France, while Gateau Basque is definitely a Cote Basque institution.
+There are substantial differences between the French and Spanish Basque culinary traditions; txakoli, the crisp dry white that is ubiquitous in Bilbao’s tapas bars, is rarely seen in France, while Gateau Basque is definitely a Cote Basque institution.

 But what unites Basques on both sides of the border is a love of seafood and only the freshest, seasonal ingredients.
 An abundance of delicious fish and seafood awaits the discerning gastronome in Bayonne, including oysters, mussels, spider crab, hake, baby squid, octopus, sea bass, sea bream – the possibilities are endless.
 Among the essential ingredients of Basque cooking are the deep-red chilies that add an extra bite to many of the region’s dishes, including the dusting on the locally prepared Bayonne ham.
 The French Basques are very proud of their signature ham, and with good reason – it is among the finest in Europe.
 The meat must come from one of the eight clearly defined breeds of pig reared in the region, and the production methods are strictly controlled.
 After slaughter, the meat must be cured and aged for a minimum of 7 months, with most top examples being aged for up to 10 months before sale.
 The result is utterly exquisite: Bayonne ham is typically slightly sweet, with a very subtle flavor and aroma that is a match made in heaven with a glass of Champagne.
 Cheese lovers will also want to search out Ossau-Iraty, a wonderfully creamy and pungent cheese produced in the Irati forest from sheep’s milk.